floragunncom/search-guard-docs/_docs/upgrading_5_6.md

 While running in mixed mode, the following limitations apply:

-### No configuration changes
+### Omit Search Guard configuration changes

-Search Guard 6 uses a new layout for the Search Guard configuration index, and is also able to read and migrate indices created with Search Guard 5.
+Search Guard 6 uses a new layout for the Search Guard configuration index, and is also able to read and configuration indices created with Search Guard 5.

 **While running in mixed mode, do not perform changes to the Search Guard configuration index.**